Altar: Byzantine Rite

-In place of the outer covering, some altars have a permanent solid cover which may be highly ornamented, richly carved, or even plated in precious metals.
-A smaller brocade cover is used on top of this if it is desired that the altar decoration reflect the liturgical season.
+In place of a fabric outer covering, some altars have a permanent, solid cover which may be highly ornamented, richly carved, or even plated in precious metals.
+A smaller brocade cover is placed on this if the colour of the altar decoration is meant to reflect the liturgical season.

-The Holy Table is used as the place of offering in the celebration of the Eucharist, where bread and wine are offered to God the Father and the Holy Spirit is invoked to make his Son Jesus Christ present in the Gifts.
-It is also the place where the presiding clergy stand at any service, even where no Eucharist is being celebrated and no offering is made other than prayer.
-When the priest reads the Gospel during Matins (or All-Night Vigil) on Sunday, he reads it standing in front of the Holy Table, because it represents the Tomb of Christ, and the Gospel lessons for Sunday Matins are always one of the Resurrection appearances of Jesus.
+The Holy Table is the place for offering the Eucharist, where bread and wine are offered to God the Father and the Holy Spirit is invoked to make his Son Jesus Christ present in the Gifts.
+It is also where presiding clergy stand at any service, even when no Eucharist is being celebrated and no offering is made other than prayer.
+When the priest reads the Gospel during Matins (or an All-Night Vigil) on Sunday, he reads it standing in front of the Holy Table, because it represents the Tomb of Christ, and the Gospel lessons for Sunday Matins are always one of the Resurrection appearances of Jesus.

 On the northern side of the sanctuary stands another, smaller altar, known as the Table of Oblation (Prothesis or Zhértvennik) at which the Liturgy of Preparation takes place.
-On it the bread and wine are prepared before the Divine Liturgy.
-The Prothesis symbolizes the cave of Bethlehem and also the Anointing Stone at which the Body of Christ was prepared after the Deposition from the Cross.
-The Table of Oblation is also blessed, sprinkled with holy water and vested at the consecration of a church, but there are no relics placed in it.
-Nothing other than the sacred vessels, veils, etc. which are used in the Liturgy of Preparation may be placed on the Table of Oblation.
-The Epitaphios and Cross are also placed on the Table of Oblation before the priest and deacon solemnly transfer them to the Holy Table.
-In addition to the higher clergy, subdeacons are permitted to touch the Table of Oblation, but no one of lesser rank may do so.
-The Table of Oblation is the place where the deacon will consume the remaining Gifts (Body and Blood of Christ) after the Divine Liturgy and perform the ablutions.
+On it are prepared the bread and wine before the Divine Liturgy.
+The Prothesis symbolizes the cave at Bethlehem and also the Anointing Stone at which the Body of Christ was prepared after the Deposition from the Cross.
+A new Table of Oblation is also blessed, sprinkled with holy water, and vested at the consecration of a church, but no relics placed within.
+Nothing other than sacred vessels, veils, etc. used in the Liturgy of Preparation may be placed on the Table of Oblation.
+The Epitaphios and Cross are also placed on the Table of Oblation before the priest and deacon solemnly transfer these to the Holy Table.
+In addition to higher clergy, subdeacons are permitted to touch the Table of Oblation, but no one of lesser rank may do so.
+This is where a deacon will consume any remaining Gifts (Body and Blood of Christ) after the Divine Liturgy and perform the ablutions.